MarcoMuellner/ghcontext/docs/RELEASING.md

 4. **Verify the Release**
     - Check that the GitHub Actions workflow completed successfully
-    - Verify the package is available on npm (`npm view gitcp`)
+    - Verify the package is available on npm (`npm view ghcontext`)
-    - Test installation and execution via npx: `npx gitcp --help`
+    - Test installation and execution via npx: `npx ghcontext --help`

 ## Version Guidelines